 What are the special therapies that help?

-Nutritional –Metabolic Therapy provided in overseas hospitals and select organizations in India aim at dealing with the metabolic needs of the child.
+Nutritional –Metabolic Therapy provided in overseas hospitals and select organizations in India aims at dealing with the metabolic needs of the child.
 This therapy alone has markedly improved the physiological, physical, social and communicative functions of the afflicted individual.
-Gluten free diet and avoidance of cow’s milk and intake of goat, buffalo or soyabean milk have a remarkable therapeutic effect on the child.
+Gluten-free diet and avoidance of cow’s milk and intake of goat, buffalo or soybean milk have a remarkable therapeutic effect on the child.

 Modern medical (thyroid therapy for example) and surgical therapies (heart surgeries for septal defects for example) along with rehabilitation improve the quality of living of the afflicted and the caregivers.
 Centers exclusively for the rehabilitation of the Down Syndrome afflicted provide rehabilitation and assist in settling the lives of the afflicted.

 Role of Special Centers :

 The physical and mental functions of the afflicted are not on par with their chronological ages.
 The loose musculature, bone abnormalities and poor endurance (due to heart problems or frequent infections) make them perform less accurately and walk with a wide gait.
 They have normal emotions and feelings as other people have and they are frequently underestimated.
 But they have a lot of potential and they can be trained to live an independent and economically productive life on their own.
 These centers have specific programs and goals to cater to the needs of the afflicted and their families as follows: